adamnejm/adamnejm/README.md

-You can find my personal projects on [codeberg.org/adamnejm](https://codeberg.org/adamnejm).
+You can find my repositories at [codeberg.org/adamnejm](https://codeberg.org/adamnejm).

 Stuff on GitHub is most likely outdated.